 Snow on the ground used to mean an end to outdoor riding for cyclists.
 But the ever-growing popularity of fat bikes lets you ride year-round.

 At the ranch, fat biking gives you another way to enjoy our daily groomed Nordic trails, sections of which are dedicated to fat biking.
-This White Season we’ve got even more fat bikes to rent for half-day or full-day usage.
+This winter we’ve got even more fat bikes to rent for half-day or full-day usage.
 You can also explore fat biking throughout the region with our partner Teton Mountain Bike Tours.

 “Don’t think that fat biking is only for hardcore cyclists,” said Ron Stiffler, our ranch manager.
 “These bikes let riders of every experience level enjoy our trails in a completely different way.
 It’s like being a kid again.”

 Fat bikes generally look like mountain bikes, but get the name from the wide tires equipped to each bike.
 The tires are between 4 inches and 5 inches wide and float on the surface unlike what you experience with a traditional mountain, cross or road bike that would sink into the snow.

 The tires run at incredibly low air pressure – 5 to 8 psi compared to 25-35 psi you’d typically ride on a mountain bike.

 We recommend dressing like you would for cross country skiing – in layers.
 Pay special attention to keeping your head, feet and hands warm.
 You’ll also want a light backpack, extra water, glasses or goggles, a camera and lip balm.

 Like cross country skiing, fat biking provides a great winter work out.
 You can burn up to 1,500 calories an hour in soft snow.
 You’ll recover faster than if you went on a run because it’s not a weigh bearing activity.
 It will also give your core a good workout and help improve your balance.